craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.

 == Changelog ==
+= 2.7.2 =
+* IMPORTANT: Significant changes to the HTML and CSS of the attendee list, log-in form, and unregister link tool were made due to changes in The Events Calendar 5.5.
+* Fix: Fixed missing attendance count message in the event list view after updating to The Events Calendar 5.5.
+* Fix: Updated jQuery methods for compatibility with WordPress 5.8.

 = 2.7.1 =
 * Fix: The code that checks for duplicate emails when someone registers was firing before a valid email was entered and causing a confusing error message.
 * Fix: When using the overview of the Registrations tab, suggested events that would display if no upcoming events were found would not use the PHP filter for the associated WP Query.